Workholding Technology for CNC Rapid Prototyping and Low Volume Machining

 - Bonding the part takes place outside the machine cycle

 Custom workholding is often required when producing prototypes, which can add time and cost.
 While some solutions include 3D fixture printing and sacrificial fixtures, producing and changing fixtures consumes valuable time, adds cost and often introduces error.

 Blue Photon has developed an adaptive fixturing system with the demands of rapid prototyping and low volume production in mind.
 Together with the Blue Photon photo-activated adhesive workholding system, the universal fixture kit enables a prototype producer to quickly machine complicated parts in a wide range of materials, including metals, ceramics and composites.
 Blue Photon’s reusable universal fixture saves time by allowing for multiple parts and operations to be set up on the same fixture depending on part size.

-The Universal Fixture Kit includes inserts, pins and articulating arms that can be set up to hold a workpiece for 5 and even 6-sided tool access.
+The Universal Fixture Kit includes gripper arms and locator assemblies that can be set up to hold a workpiece for five- and even six-sided tool access.

 Contact our technical team for a hands-on demonstration.